 I swear by God, O thou who hast set thy face towards Him!
 Were a man to incline his inner ear unto but a single verse of his Lord, and discover the delight of discerning the hidden meanings concealed therein, he would assuredly rise unto the highest peaks of righteousness, and ascend from the nether worlds of dust unto the lofty realms of truth.

 In another sense, the term “angels” referreth to the pervading influence of the Will of God—as well as His perfect, all-encompassing purpose—inasmuch as it is the cause of the world’s creation, and the reason for which the frame of non-existence was arrayed with the raiment of existence.
 Indeed, the term “angels” may be interpreted as all the attributes of God.
-Were I to further elaborate on this matter, my discourse would assume an unseemly length.
+Were I to further elaborate on this matter, my discourse would grow overly lengthy.
 Whoso wisheth to fully apprise himself thereof, let him read the verses of God—the Almighty, the Beneficent—and ponder the manifold meanings revealed therein.
 Thereupon shall he understand the intent, and may well dispense with such things as are recorded in the books of men.

 In yet another sense, the term “angels” referreth to the laws sent down from the heaven of the Will of the All-Merciful, which He hath made the supreme instrument for the protection of the world, and ordained as the source of both life and death.
 When these laws confer upon the believers the spirit of life, they are called “the angel of life” ; when they divest the ungodly of that same spirit, they are called “the angel of death” ; and when they protect the servants of God from misfortune, they are called “guardian angels.”
 In each case have they been given a specific name in the verses of God, but those who are endued with true understanding will feel neither doubtful nor perplexed by the differences among the names revealed in the Books of the Prophets.